So How Many More CSMs Do We Need?

 - We are using the same best practice information in each case.
 The effort put in by each customer may differ based on the size of audience and the criticality of the solution to their business.
 However, they should all leverage similar input to do an appropriate amount of change management, communication and preparation.

-The method of delivery and therefore the amount of effort required by the CSM team is the lever that should be pulled.
+The content is the same: what does differ by segment is the method of delivery and therefore the amount of effort required by the CSM team.
 This plays directly into our scaling strategy.
-The example in the table below using a Customer Relationship Management (CRM) solution looks at several scenarios you might have during the early stages of a customer journey that show how you can take this outcome focus into your segmentation strategy and engagement model.
+The example in the table below using a Customer Relationship Management (CRM) solution looks at several scenarios that show how you can take this outcome focus into your segmentation strategy and engagement model.
 Furthermore it provides a method to size the customer success effort required.

 I’ve talked before about the need to supply the customer with what they need, at the time of need, to enable them to focus on driving outcomes appropriate to their goals and position along your customer journey.
-We don’t want to deliver everything we know all at once – our purpose is to refine our delivery as we move through each branch in our network such that we’re optimising the effort and information flow at each step in the delivery (and collection) process.
 In this context it’s worth examining two interesting features of this example:

 - Assume you have a customer who has chosen not to deploy the price configuration tool mentioned in outcome 3.
 In both the Global and Enterprise segments you can adjust your engagement to drop the relevant workshop or presentation sessions thereby personalising the delivery of your best practice advice and guidance;